-Over a period of time, the storage space on your iPhone gets filled up, often leading to ‘Not Enough Storage’ error message on your device.
+Over a period of time, the storage space on iPhone gets filled up, leading to performance issues and even ‘Not Enough Storage’ error message on your device.

-With only a limited storage space remaining on your device, you won’t be able to install iOS updates, download Apps or take Photos.
+With only a limited amount of storage space remaining on your device, you won’t be able to install iOS updates, download Apps or take Photos.

-2. On the next screen, you will be able to see the amount of storage space used and remaining on your iPhone.
+To check the current storage space on iPhone, go to Settings > General > iPhone Storage > on the next screen, you will see the amount of storage space used and remaining on your device.

-If the remaining amount of storage space is less than 1.5 GB, you need to take measures to Free Up Storage Space on your iPhone or iPad.
+If the remaining storage space on your device is less than 1.5 GB, you can follow the steps as provided below to Free Up Storage Space on your device.

 1. Delete Photos & Videos

-4. Next, make sure you go to Albums > Recently Deleted and delete All Photos in this Folder.
+After this, make sure that you go to Albums > Recently Deleted and delete All Photos in this Folder.

 This should free up enough storage space on your device to accommodate a major iOS Update (1.2 GB) and to download Apps, songs and shoot new Photos.

-3. On the next screen, you can choose to either Delete or Offload App the App.
+On the next screen, you can select the option to Delete or Offload App the App.

 Similarly, you can repeat the above steps to Offload or Delete other unused Apps from your device.

-You can recover some storage space on your device by deleting Safari history and cache.
+You can expect to Free Up some storage space on iPhone by deleting Safari history and cache.
 While this space may not be large it does add up to saved space.

 As a music lover, you may have downloaded hundreds of songs on your device.
 However, it likely that you only listen to a few selected songs most of the times.

 Hence, you can easily free up some storage space by Deleting unused Music Albums and Songs from your device.